Sonoma Ecology Center

 Please join the 2018 California Naturalist certification training, an expansion of Sonoma Ecology Center's education programming at Sugarloaf Ridge State Park.

 Course fee: $445.
-Need-based scholarships available, please contact the instructor.
+A few need-based scholarships available, please contact the instructor.
 Students must also purchase The California Naturalist Handbook (2013, UC Press).
 Optional 4 UC academic credits for additional fee.

 Contact: Tony Passantino, 707-996-0712 ext.
 124.